OpenNeptune3D/OpenNept4une/README.md

 (This test should be done cold.
 Paper Thickness Test.
 When you determine a value, click Accept and run a `SAVE_CONFIG` command after)

 `AUTO_FULL_BED_LEVEL`\
-(Not required as using KAMP meshes before print, but useful to see how level the whole bed is - Click Save Config & Restart after)
+(Not required as using dynamic meshes before print, but useful to see how level the whole bed is - Click Save Config & Restart after)